microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-sendactivitynotification.md

 ### Example 4: Notify a user about an event about a chat

 As shown in the previous examples, you can link to different aspects of the chat.
-However, if you want to link to an aspect that is not part of the chat or is not represented by Microsoft Graph, you can set the source of the `topic` to `text` and pass in a custom value.
+However, if you want to link to an aspect that isn't part of the chat or isn't represented by Microsoft Graph, you can set the source of the `topic` to `text` and pass in a custom value.
 Also, `webUrl` is required when setting `topic` source to `text`.

 #### Request